mattkretz/mattkretz.github.io/_posts/2019-07-25-making-the-conditional-operator-overloadable.md

 code to define and call user-defined `operator?:` overloads.
-The first positive surprise was that I only needed to fix a minor parser omission (GCC didn't recognize `operator?:` as an operator overload and expected to see a cast operator) and comment turn an error message into a `return true` and I was able to define conditional operators.
+The first positive surprise was that I only needed to fix a minor parser omission (GCC didn't recognize `operator?:` as an operator overload and expected to see a cast operator) and turn an error message into a `return true`.
+After these two minor changes I was able to define conditional operators.
 When disassembling the resulting object file (with C++ demangling enabled) the operator was actually shown as `operator?:`.
 So the mangling for the operator has been defined all this time, just waiting for C++ to finally make it overloadable. ;-)

 If you want to try it out, clone my [patched GCC 9 branch](https://github.com/mattkretz/gcc/tree/mkretz/overload_ternary) and